 c.
 Invisible Ink

-- MESS FREE PAINTING: The Color Wonder Paints are clear and only appear on special Color...
+- MESS FREE PAINTING: The Color Wonder Clear Fingerprint Inks only reveal their color on...

 Write a hidden message that can only be revealed using heat, lemon juice, or ultraviolet light.